GuanshuoXu/caffe_deep_learning_for_steganalysis/README.md

 Please cite the following paper if the code helps your research.

+G. Xu, “Deep Convolutional Neural Network to Detect J-UNIWARD,” in Proc.
+5th ACM Workshop Inf.
+Hiding Multimedia Secur.
+(IH&MMSec), 2017, accepted.

-Please also cite two additional papers if you are using the BN-RELU combo (bn_conv and relu_recover).
+Please cite two additional papers if you are using the BN-RELU combo (bn_conv and relu_recover).

+G. Xu, H. Wu, and Y. Q. Shi, “Ensemble of CNNs for steganalysis: An empirical study,” in Proc.
+4th ACM Workshop Inf.
+Hiding Multimedia Secur.
+(IH&MMSec), 2016, pp. 103–107.

+G. Xu, H. Wu, and Y. Q. Shi, “Structural design of convolutional neural networks for steganalysis,” IEEE Signal Process.
+Lett., vol. 23, no. 5, pp. 708–712, Mar.
+2016.